Skip to content

 haiku-rag info [--db /path/to/your.lancedb]

-Shows: - path to the database - stored haiku.rag version (from settings) - embeddings provider/model and vector dimension - number of documents - table versions per table (documents, chunks)
+Shows: - path to the database - stored haiku.rag version (from settings) - embeddings provider/model and vector dimension - number of documents and chunks (with storage sizes) - vector index status (exists/not created, indexed/unindexed chunks) - table versions per table (documents, chunks)

 At the end, a separate "Versions" section lists runtime package versions: - haiku.rag - lancedb - docling